-This document is the property of Entergy Services, inc. and contains confidential and proprietary information owned by Entergy Services, inc. Any copying, use, or disclosure of this information without the written permission of Entergy Services, inc. is strictly prohibited.
-This material is protected under trade secret and unfair competition laws and the expression of the information contained herein is protected under Federal copyright laws.
+This document is the property of Entergy Services, the and contains confidential and proprietary information owned by Entergy Services, Inc. Any copying, use, or disclosure of this information without the wither permission of Extergy Services, Inc. is strictly prohibited.
+This material is protected under trade scoret and undar competition laws and the expression of the information contained herein is protected under Federal copyright laws.
 Violations thereof may result in criminal penalties and fines.

-Copyright Unpublished Work Entergy Services, Inc.
+Copyright Unpublished Work Entergy Services, Inc. All Rights Reserved